| The NEW Glen

 Chinatown.
 He is often called upon to help with movie sets in Chinatown and

 was the location manager for the TV show Nash Bridges.
+Our book group decided to take this excursion as an

 extension to one of the books we selected to read: The Barbary Plague: